 than to live and learn for a cause.”
 Weilgart

-As a youth, Weilgart enjoyed wandering in the Alps, at one time having to grope his way to safety in a storm by night by feeling on which side of trees the moss was growing.
-Perhaps it was here at some point that he had a boyhood vision of an extraterrestrial creature imparting a transparent tongue.
-Though a local science fiction author (Brad Steiger) included a somewhat sensational rendition of this in one of his novels, his family remembers him speaking of the original idea for aUI in this vein — that in his active imagination it seemed almost real to him, but that it was a vision that inspired his own creation (see Dr. Weilgart’s Story for original notes).
-Still, the outer space theme conveyed the universal, transcendent aspect of the work: he saw reflected within the fundamental elements of the language the macrocosm of the universe.
+As a youth, John Weilgart enjoyed wandering in the Alps.
+One time, he wandered so far he had to find his way home in a storm by night by feeling for which side of trees moss was growing.
+Perhaps it was here, at some point, that he had a boyhood vision of an extraterrestrial creature imparting a transparent tongue — the language of space.
+Though a local science fiction author (Brad Steiger) included a somewhat sensational rendition of this in one of his novels, Weilgart’s family remembers him speaking of the original idea for aUI as an act of imagination that seemed almost real to him, a vision that inspired his own creation (see Dr. Weilgart’s Story for original notes).
+Still, the outer space theme conveys the universal, transcendent aspect of Weilgart’s work: he saw reflected within the fundamental elements of the language the macrocosm of the universe.
 In addition, it appealed to the imaginations of the youth of the 60s and 70s — who were inspired by images of space and space exploration (for example, the good adventurers in Star Trek).

 Mind Pollution: Slavery to Slogans, Idolatry of Ideologies

 The fundamental ideal motivating Weilgart’s work was “Peace through Understanding” among nations and cultures.
 His greatest concern about conventional language was the power that slogans could acquire, notably under pre-war conditions of political tension and extreme socio-economic hardship.
 Whereas Mario Pei called “slogans…semantic dynamite [for] political action,” (The Story of Language, 1965), Weilgart saw slogans rather as a trigger that sets off the dynamite, a catalyst or relay that closes the circuit of tension (p.
 LI).